albertodemichelis/squirrel/doc/source/reference/language/functions.rst

 when the function *test* is invoked and the parameter c or d are not specified, the VM autometically assigns the default value to the unspecified parameter.
-A default parameter can be any valid squirrel expression.
+A default parameter can be any valid quirrel expression.
 The expression is evaluated at runtime.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Function with variable number of paramaters